revolunet/light-breathing-server/README.md

 # Light breathing server

-Make light breath using RaspberryPI GPIO and an HTTP API
+Make lights breath using RaspberryPI GPIO and an HTTP API

 ## Usage